 WADDA C. RÍOS-FONT

-Is currently engaged in two major research projects.
-The first involves the relationship between different cultural fields in nineteenth-century Spain, and has already led to articles and courses on the semiotics of the construction of criminality and the early juridical system, and on the connection between literature and economics in the Bourbon Restoration.
-The second project looks at historical, political, economic, and cultural/literary exchanges between Spain and Puerto Rico during the late Spanish Empire (1815-1898), examining their bearing on early formulations of national identity in colonial Puerto Rico.
+Professor Ríos-Font's academic specialization is Spanish literature and culture from 1800 to the present.
+She is currently engaged in two major research projects: the first involves the relationship between different cultural fields in nineteenth-century Spain, with topics on the semiotics of the construction of criminality and the early juridical system and on the connection between literature and economics in the Bourbon Restoration; and the second looks at historical, political, economic, and cultural/literary exchanges between Spain and Puerto Rico during the late Spanish Empire (1815-1898), examining their bearing on early formulations of national identity in colonial Puerto Rico.

 TIMEA K. SZELL